AndrewHakmi/Nexus/Challenges.md

-🏹 We're on the hunt for talented Challenge Creators! 🎯
+## 🏹 We're on the hunt for talented Challenge Creators! 🎯

+Interested?

 Join us in shaping the future of Auto-GPT by designing challenges that test its limits.
 Your input will be invaluable in guiding our progress and ensuring that we're on the right track.
 We're seeking individuals with a diverse skill set, including: